-Venturini, C, Zingali, T, Wyrsch, ER, Bowring, B, Iredell, J, Partridge, SR & Djordjevic, SP 2019, 'Diversity of P1 phage-like elements in multidrug resistant Escherichia coli.', Scientific reports, vol. 9, no. 1.View/Download from: UTS OPUS or Publisher's site
+Venturini, C, Zingali, T, Wyrsch, ER, Bowring, B, Iredell, J, Partridge, SR & Djordjevic, SP 2019, 'Diversity of P1 phage-like elements in multidrug resistant Escherichia coli.', Scientific reports, vol. 9, no. 1.View/Download from: Publisher's site

 The spread of multidrug resistance via mobile genetic elements is a major clinical and veterinary concern.
 Pathogenic Escherichia coli harbour antibiotic resistance and virulence genes mainly on plasmids, but also bacteriophages and hybrid phage-like plasmids.
 In this study, the genomes of three E. coli phage-like plasmids, pJIE250-3 from a human E. coli clinical isolate, pSvP1 from a porcine ETEC O157 isolate, and pTZ20_1P from a porcine commensal E. coli, were sequenced (PacBio RSII), annotated and compared.
 All three elements are coliphage P1 variants, each with unique adaptations. pJIE250-3 is a P1-derivative that has lost lytic functions and contains no accessory genes.
 In pTZ20_1P and pSvP1, a core P1-like genome is associated with insertion sequence-mediated acquisition of plasmid modules encoding multidrug resistance and virulence, respectively.
 The transfer ability of pTZ20_1P, carrying antibiotic resistance markers, was also tested and, although this element was not able to transfer by conjugation, it was able to lysogenize a commensal E. coli strain with consequent transfer of resistance.
 The incidence of P1-like plasmids (~7%) in our E. coli collections correlated well with that in public databases.
 This study highlights the need to investigate the contribution of phage-like plasmids to the successful spread of antibiotic resistant pathotypes.

-Wyrsch, ER, Hawkey, J, Judd, LM, Haites, R, Holt, KE, Djordjevic, SP & Billman-Jacobe, H 2019, 'Z/I1 Hybrid Virulence Plasmids Carrying Antimicrobial Resistance genes in S. Typhimurium from Australian Food Animal Production.', Microorganisms, vol. 7, no. 9.View/Download from: UTS OPUS or Publisher's site
+Wyrsch, ER, Hawkey, J, Judd, LM, Haites, R, Holt, KE, Djordjevic, SP & Billman-Jacobe, H 2019, 'Z/I1 Hybrid Virulence Plasmids Carrying Antimicrobial Resistance genes in S. Typhimurium from Australian Food Animal Production.', Microorganisms, vol. 7, no. 9.View/Download from: Publisher's site

 Knowledge of mobile genetic elements that capture and disseminate antimicrobial resistance genes between diverse environments, particularly across human-animal boundaries, is key to understanding the role anthropogenic activities have in the evolution of antimicrobial resistance.
 Plasmids that circulate within the Enterobacteriaceae and the Proteobacteria more broadly are well placed to acquire resistance genes sourced from separate niche environments and provide a platform for smaller mobile elements such as IS26 to assemble these genes into large, complex genomic structures.
 Here, we characterised two atypical Z/I1 hybrid plasmids, pSTM32-108 and pSTM37-118, hosting antimicrobial resistance and virulence associated genes within endemic pathogen Salmonella enterica serovar Typhimurium 1,4,,12:i:-, sourced from Australian swine production facilities during 2013.
 We showed that the plasmids found in S. Typhimurium 1,4,,12:i:- are close relatives of two plasmids identified from Escherichia coli of human and bovine origin in Australia circa 1998.
 The older plasmids, pO26-CRL125 and pO111-CRL115, encoded a putative serine protease autotransporter and were host to a complex resistance region composed of a hybrid Tn21-Tn1721 mercury resistance transposon and composite IS26 transposon Tn6026.
 This gave a broad antimicrobial resistance profile keyed towards first generation antimicrobials used in Australian agriculture but also included a class 1 integron hosting the trimethoprim resistance gene dfrA5.
 Genes encoding resistance to ampicillin, trimethoprim, sulphonamides, streptomycin, aminoglycosides, tetracyclines and mercury were a feature of these plasmids.
 Phylogenetic analyses showed very little genetic drift in the sequences of these plasmids over the past 15 years; however, some alterations within the complex resistance regions present on each plasmid have led to the loss of various resistance genes, presumably as a result of the activity of IS26.
 These alte...

-Wyrsch, ER, Reid, CJ, DeMaere, MZ, Liu, MY, Chapman, TA, Roy Chowdhury, P & Djordjevic, SP 2019, 'Complete Sequences of Multiple-Drug Resistant IncHI2 ST3 Plasmids in Escherichia coli of Porcine Origin in Australia', Frontiers in Sustainable Food Systems, vol. 3.View/Download from: UTS OPUS or Publisher's site
+Wyrsch, ER, Reid, CJ, DeMaere, MZ, Liu, MY, Chapman, TA, Roy Chowdhury, P & Djordjevic, SP 2019, 'Complete Sequences of Multiple-Drug Resistant IncHI2 ST3 Plasmids in Escherichia coli of Porcine Origin in Australia', Frontiers in Sustainable Food Systems, vol. 3.View/Download from: Publisher's site

-Reid, C, Wyrsch, E, Chowdhury, PR, Zingali, T, Liu, M, Darling, A, Chapman, T & Djordjevic, S 2017, 'Porcine commensal Escherichia coli: A reservoir for class 1 integrons associated with IS26'.View/Download from: UTS OPUS or Publisher's site
+Reid, C, Wyrsch, E, Chowdhury, PR, Zingali, T, Liu, M, Darling, A, Chapman, T & Djordjevic, S 2017, 'Porcine commensal Escherichia coli: A reservoir for class 1 integrons associated with IS26'.View/Download from: Publisher's site

 Abstract Porcine faecal waste is a serious environmental pollutant.
 Carriage of antimicrobial resistance and virulence-associated genes (VAGs) and the zoonotic potential of commensal Escherichia coli from swine is largely unknown.
 Furthermore, little is known about the role of commensal E. coli as contributors to the mobilisation of antimicrobial resistance genes between food animals and the environment.
 Here, we report whole genome sequence analysis of 141 E. coli from the faeces of healthy pigs.
 Most strains belonged to phylogroups A and B1 and carried i) a class 1 integron; ii) VAGs linked with extraintestinal infection in humans; iii) antimicrobial resistance genes bla TEM , aphAl, cmlA, strAB, tet(A) A, dfrA12, dfrA5, sul1, sul2, sul3 ; iv) IS26; and v) heavy metal resistance genes ( merA, cusA, terA ).
 Carriage of the sulphonamide resistance gene sul3 was notable in this study.
 The 141 strains belonged to 42 multilocus sequence types, but clonal complex 10 featured prominently.
 Structurally diverse class 1 integrons that were frequently associated with IS26 carried unique genetic features that were also identified in extraintestinal pathogenic E. coli (ExPEC) from humans.
 This study provides the first detailed genomic analysis and point of reference for commensal E. coli of porcine origin, facilitating tracking of specific lineages and the mobile resistance genes they carry.
 Conflict of Interest Statement None to declare.